seamaszhou/apitest/README.md

-# how to create table in db
+# How to create table in db
 You need to craete 'test' database into mysql and import customer.sql table into your mysql database.